yardsale8/stat110_book/_sources/chp1/questions_example1.1.rst

         :answer_b: The 100 answer of a hearing impaired person that were observed.
         :answer_c: Whether or not the hearing impaired person answered correctly.
         :correct: a
         :feedback_a: Here we are imagining giving the survey to a claimant many, many times.
-This allows us to imagine what the number of correct answers should be if a person was truely guessing.
+This allows us to imagine what the number of correct answers should be if a person was truly guessing.

          What is the population of interest?